aalmada/aalmada.github.io/_posts/2018-05-05-Enumeration-in-dotnet.md

 > NOTE: Although `ICollection` should derive from `IReadOnlyCollection`, for historical reasons and to maintain backwards compatibility, it doesn’t.
 So, you cannot pass an `ICollection` to this method.
 To fully support all scenarios, you should have one more extension method for `ICollection`.
 On the other hand, this causes ambiguity problems for collections that implement both interfaces, forcing you to cast to one of them.

-> Always expose the highest admissible level interface of the returned collection, and consume the lowest admissible level interface. `IEnumerable`, `IReadOnlyCollection`, `IReadOnlyList` and `IReadOnlyDictionary` maintain immutability.
+> Ensure that you consistently expose the most permissive interface for the returned collection and consume the least permissive interface.
+Maintain immutability by utilizing interfaces such as `IEnumerable`, `IReadOnlyCollection`, `IReadOnlyList`, and `IReadOnlyDictionary`.

 ## Yield